Linn Lowes Shows Off Abs In Cropped Yellow Hoodie For New At-Home Cardio Workout

 Dressed in a pair of gray shorts and a cropped yellow hoodie that showed off her abs, Linn started the workout with a set of narrow and wide squats.
 For this exercise, she stood with her feet about shoulder-width apart and then bent her knees into the squat.
 After standing upright once more, she took a large step to the side and bent her knees.
 In her caption, Linn told fans that every step outward counts as a new repetition and recommended 30 reps per set.

 Next, she tackled a set of squat twist kicks.
 She started in a wide-legged stance with her knees slightly bent.
-The raised her knee and twisted her torso, driving the opposite elbow toward it.
+Then, she raised her knee and twisted her torso, driving the opposite elbow toward it.
 In her caption, she suggested doing 10 repetitions per side.

 Then came reverse lunge twists which meant that she had to take large steps behind her before lifting her active leg forward.
 As she did so, she leaned her torso toward her knee.

-Linn sat on a yoga mat in the next video in the series, for a set of bicycle crunches.
-With her torso raised, she alternating pushing her legs forward.
+Linn sat on a yoga mat in the next video in the series for a set of bicycle crunches.
+With her torso raised, she alternated pushing her each leg forward.
 She suggested doing 15 repetitions per side.

 The last exercise in the series saw Linn knock out a series of reverse lunge taps.
 Linn raised her arms and clapped her hands above her head as she stepped back and lowered them when she raised her knee.
 She then clapped her hands beneath her lifted knee at the top of the exercise.